openvex/community/GOVERNANCE.md

 ## Maintainer Consensus

-Each OpenVEX project (e.g. spec, vex-go, vexctl, etc.) will have a their own set of maintainers.
+Each OpenVEX project (e.g. spec, go-vex, vexctl, etc.) will have a their own set of maintainers.

 To reach a decision on an issue, proposal, or formal OVEP, the proponents need